Query Obfuscation Semantic Decomposition: Human Evaluation

 \section{Human Evaluation}

-The goal of our work was to anonymise queries sent to search engines such that the search engine cannot guess the user's information intent.
-However, it is an interesting question whether a human, not a search engine, could guess the original query from the set of related and distractor terms suggested by the proposed method.
-This can be seen as an upper baseline for anonymisation.
-To empirically evaluate the difficulty for humans to predict the original query, we devise a \emph{query prediction game}, where a group of human subjects are required to predict the original query from the related and distractor terms suggested by the proposed method.
+To empirically evaluate the difficulty, not only for a search engine as done in previous sections, but even also for human attackers to predict the original query given the related and distractor terms, we devise a \emph{query prediction game}, where a group of human attackers are required to predict the original query from the related and distractor terms suggested by the proposed method.
+A group of 63 graduate students (all native English speakers) participated in this experiment.
 The query prediction game is conducted in two stages.
 In the first stage, we randomly shuffle the related and distractor term sets extracted by the proposed method for a hidden query.
-The human subject is unaware of which of the terms are related to the original user-query and which are distractors.
-A human subject has a single guess to predict the user-query and wins only if the original query is correctly predicted.
-If the human subject fails at this first step, then we remove all distractor terms and display only the related terms to the human subject.
-The human subject then has a second chance to predict the original query from the related set of terms.
-If the human subject correctly predicts the original query in the second stage, we consider it to be a winning case.
-Otherwise, the current round of the game is terminated and the next set of terms are shown to the human subject.
-Winning rate is defined as the number of games won by the human subjects, where the original user query was correctly predicted.
+Human attackers are unaware as to which of the terms are related to the original user-query and which are distractors.
+A human attacker has a single guess to predict the user-query and wins only if the original query is correctly predicted.
+If the human attacker fails at this first step, then we remove all distractor terms and display only the related terms to the human attacker.
+This is expected to significantly simplify the prediction task because now the candidate set is smaller, does not contain distractor terms and the human attacker has already had a shot at the prediction.
+The human attacker then has a second chance to predict the original query from the related set of terms.
+If the human attacker correctly predicts the original query in the second stage, we consider it to be a winning case.
+Otherwise, the current round of the game is terminated and the next set of terms are shown to the human attacker.
+Winning rate is defined as the number of games won by the human attackers, where the original user query was correctly predicted.